How to use your wood heater the right way

 - add some mid-size logs, but don't pack the heater too full.
 This allows air to circulate so wood burns properly

-- fully open air controls for the first 20 minutes until fire is burning well
+- fully open air controls for the first 20 minutes until fire is burning well.
+Also do this each time you add wood.
+This keeps the fire burning brightly and reduces smoke.

 - only reduce the air flow when there’s a hot bed of charcoal